-Operation from a boat is allowed but the locations (GPS coordinates) and the nearest mile maker on the lake operated from must be supplied as part of the entry.
+Operation from a boat is allowed but the park ID operated from must still be supplied as part of the entry.
 The operation must occur within the park boundary or from within a bay where the park is located.
-Operations from within a bay on the LBL side of either Kentucky Lake or Barkley Lake will be considered as located in LBL and must be surrounded on three sides by LBL territory.
-For example, at Kenlake State Park (see image to the right) operation within the bay containing the Kentucky Dam Marina is considered inside of the park because the bay is under the control of the park.
+For example, operations from within a bay on the LBL side of either Kentucky Lake or Barkley Lake will be considered as located in LBL and must be surrounded on three sides by LBL territory.
+Another example, at Kentucky Dam Village State Park operation within the bay containing the Kentucky Dam Marina is considered inside of the park because the bay is under the control of the park.
 Likewise, the bay where Kenlake Marina is located is also considered to be inside the park.

 – QSO POINTS – Each complete non-duplicate contact is worth one point, per mode, per park.

 – MULTIPLIERS – Multipliers are the 59 Kentucky Parks (1 per park = 59 maximum).
 1 multiplier for each different Kentucky Park contacted

 – FINAL SCORE – Multiply QSO points times the total number of multipliers.

-– Contestants making contact with the host club, K4MSU or host club authorized special event station K4Y, can receive 3 QSO bonus points.
-Maximum 3 bonus points per contestant per park activated.
+– Contestants making contact with the host club, K4MSU or host club authorized special event station K4Y, can receive 3 QSO bonus points for each contact on each band.

-– Murray State University Amateur Radio Club (MSUARC) members and logs submitted under the K4MSU call sign will be considered check logs only.
+– Murray State University Amateur Radio Club (MSUARC) members and logs submitted under the K4MSU or K4Y call sign will be considered check logs only.

 – Send in a standard Cabrillo file only.